SoumyaAbraham/Amazon_Vine_Analysis/README.md

 3. Next, we will create tables that are congruent with their pgAdmin table counterparts.
 It is important to select only the columns that are in the pgAdmin tables.

-customers_df
+Customers DataFrame

 ![customers_df](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/customers_df.PNG)

 Here, we have to make sure to change the Column header name to "customer_count".

-products_df
+Products DataFrame

 ![products_df](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/products_df.PNG)

 Notice we drop any duplicate product_id in this step.
 Product ID is the Primary key in the pgAdmin Products table therefore any duplicates will throw an error.

-review_id_df
+Review ID DataFrame

 ![review_id_df](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/review_id_df.PNG)

-In this case, we must make sure the review0date column in is 'yyyy-MM-dd' format.
+In this case, we must make sure the review_date column in is 'yyyy-MM-dd' format.

-vine_df
+Vine DataFrame

 ![vine_df](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/vine_df.PNG)